Eliza McNitt

 Eliza McNitt is an American writer and director who specializes in virtual reality.

 Career

 McNitt produced her first documentary, Requiem for the Honeybee, in high school.
 McNitt later released two short films Without Fire, a survival story, and Artemis Falls, which follows an astronaut on her journey into space.

 McNitt's first VR production, Fistful of Stars, focused on the explorations of The Hubble Telescope.
 2018's Spheres, produced by Darren Aronofsky, debuted at the Telluride Film Festival and was later acquired in a seven-figure deal.
 Its second chapter was a finalist in the "“Innovation in Interactive Media" category at the 2018 Emmy Awards and won the grand prize in the VR category at the 2018 Venice Film Festival.

-On May 2025, McNitt's short film project Ancestra, produced by Primordial Soup was announced to premiere at Tribeca Film Festival on June 13, 2025.
+In May 2025, McNitt's short film project Ancestra, produced by Primordial Soup was announced to premiere at Tribeca Film Festival on June 13, 2025.